jncastillo3/Source-Memory-Confidence/README.md

 Null task is completed after each trial here, too.

 Each block of confidence judegments in a single run and takes about 2.5 minutes to complete.
 14 runs total (7 item, and 7 source)

+Note: there are two ways to run the experiment.
+The 'RunFullExperiment' scripts will run the complete study and test phases with no pauses in the sequence of tasks.
+If, however, the task crashes and you need to restart one of the tasks, you can use the '_testcode' scripts to restart that block.'